Company Details

 The choice of core and cladding materials determines the angle of light rays accepted from sources and transmitted by the fiber (called modes), defined by a specification called numerical aperture(NA).
 The light will exit the fiber in a cone that shows the size of the NA with larger NA having a wider output cone of illumination.
 Higher NA fibers also couple light from sources more efficiently, as it will capture light at higher angles emitted by the source.
 Typical fibers have acceptance cones of 30-60 degrees, corresponding to NAs of 0.3-0.6.
 When optics are used to focus the light emitted from the fiber, the NA of the fiber must be known to choose appropriate optics.

-Side emitting optical fiber
+Side emitting optical Fiber

 Side-emitting fiber is basically similar to end-emitting fiber except the core/cladding boundary is designed to be slightly inefficient.
 Instead of trapping all the light in the core, the boundary is rough and some light is scattered into the cladding where it becomes visible.
 By careful design, the fiber can have a smooth glow that looks much like a neon light tube.
 Smaller edge-emitting fibers have been woven into tapes that emit light in a band.